-Can a Delaware citizen FOIA the police call logs and CAD records for a specific address, with personal info redacted?
+Can a Delaware citizen use FOIA to get police call logs and CAD records for a specific address, with personal info redacted?

 Plain-English summary